Particular/docs.particular.net/nservicebus/upgrades/rabbitmq-3to4.md

 ## Connection string options

-When upgrading, there are several [connection string options](/nservicebus/rabbitmq/connection-settings.md) that should be removed from any existing connection strings.
+When upgrading, there are several [connection string options](/nservicebus/rabbitmq/connection-settings.md#connection-string-options) that should be removed from any existing connection strings.

-### PrefetchCount

-The [consumer prefetch count](http://www.rabbitmq.com/amqp-0-9-1-reference.html#basic.qos.prefetch-count) is no longer controlled by the `PrefetchCount` setting.
-Instead, to better integrate with the new concurrency model, the value passed to `EndpointConfiguration.LimitMessageProcessingConcurrencyTo` is used to control the prefetch count.
-See [Tuning](/nservicebus/operations/tuning.md).

-snippet:3to4rabbitmq-config-prefetch-count-replacement

 ### DequeueTimeout